mathishp33/remote-administration-tool/README.md

 # Usage

+→ Modifiy the ip address variable in client.py to match your server/pc ip address

-→ Start both main.py and client.py scripts (set the server ip in the client's file)
+↳ Start both main.py and client.py scripts (set the server ip in the client's file)

 ↳ Click on "Connection"